Lexus UX review - Reliability and safety

 It’s an impressive package, with the UX offering a semi-autonomous mode in stop-go traffic at speeds of up to 18mph.
 You can also set the cruise control to obey the speed limits posted on road signs.

 Hybrid Lexus UX models are covered by a three-year/60,000-mile warranty, which is the same as you’ll find on rivals from Volkswagen and Audi.
-However, it lags behind the three-year/unlimited-mileage warranty offered by Mercedes and BMW.
-That said, Lexus does cover certain hybrid components for five years or 60,000 miles, whichever comes first.
+However, with the Lexus Relax warranty, every time you service your vehicle at a Lexus Centre, a 12 month warranty is included for up to 10 years or 100,000 miles, whichever comes first.

 Lexus recommends servicing UX models every 10,000 miles.
-Intermediate services, which start with an odd number (for example those at 10,000 and 30,000 miles) cost £270 while major services, which start with an even number, range from £435 to £670.
+Intermediate services, which start with an odd number (for example those at 10,000 and 30,000 miles) cost £285 while major services, which start with an even number, come in at £505.
+Servicing costs are significantly less for 300e models, with intermediate services priced at £160 and £315 for a major service.

 In this review